 Ross County is a county in the Appalachian region of the U.S. state of Ohio.
 Located in the Appalachian foothills, the park’s fantastic rugged ridge tops and wooded valleys support some amazing natural wonders.
 In the spring, the trail is lined with flowering dogwood.
 The first floor has plenty of woodland wildflowers.
 This includes flowers such as wild blue phlox and wild geranium.
 If you are a Mushroom hunter, then you will be delighted to know that the park is host to the wonderful morel mushrooms.

 With the remoteness of the area, the area is also host to some beautiful wildlife.
-There are small mammals in the Forest and this includes, skunks, foxes and raccoons.
-Rare sightings of black Bear and Polecats have been reported in recent years.
+There are small mammals in the Forest and this includes skunks, foxes, and raccoons.
+Rare sightings of black bears and Polecats have been reported in recent years.
 Various Reptiles and Amphibians also live in the park.

 For boating, Scioto Trail State Park has Caldwell Lake, which offers boating for hand-powered vessels and for electric-only motors.
 Boats that use Fossil Fuels are not allowed on the Lake.
 The lake is renowned as a very good paddling lake.